 Only then will our politicians make right, though painful, economic decisions.
 Only then will they call for true racial unity and make good moral choices, even when it costs them personally.
 And only when we begin to evaluate candidates and policies on the basis of what God says is right, can we expect God to bless our nation again.

-And this has never been more important.
-I was shocked to learn recently that a very low percentage of Christians even vote.
+I was shocked to learn recently that a very low percentage of Christians even vote when elections come around.
 I don’t know whether we feel like it is not important or that it won’t make any difference or whether there is some other reason.
 But I believe voting in a republic like ours is very important.
 While we may be sure of what we believe and trust God to care for us, we are responsible to look out for and love our neighbors.
 That means doing what we can to ensure we have the best leaders.

 Galatians 6.10 says: